ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 `Index-Relations` are affected because they describe the kinds of the terms in the spatial relationships.)

+## Consistency

+Suppose `R` is a relation between two kinds `K` and `L`, and defines the Inform verb `to arr`.
+Inform source text can deal with the relation in three ways:

+* A sentence can assert that `X arrs Y.` as play begins.
+* Phrases like `if` can test whether `X arrs Y` at any point during play.
+* The phrase `now` can sometimes force `now X arrs Y`, or `now X does not arr Y`.

+We will say that `R` is "consistent" if the following properties hold:

+* Writing the assertion sentence `X arrs Y.` has exactly one of these two consequences:
+	* A compilation error.
+	* The test `if X arrs Y` will be true at the start of play.
+* Writing the test `if X arrs Y` must:
+	* If `X` is a `K`, and `Y` is an `L`, produce a true/false result without issuing a run-time problem.
+	* If `X` is not a `K`, or `Y` is not an `L`, either there must be a compilation error so that the test is never made, or it must compile but then produce the result false, without issuing a run-time problem.
+* If the test `if X arrs Y` is made twice in succession, and no state change has occurred between the two tests, the result must be the same.
+* Writing the phrase `now X arrs Y` has exactly one of these three consequences:
+	* A compilation error so that this is never executed.
+	* A run-time problem message.
+	* A change of state so that `if X arrs Y`, if tested immediately afterwards, would be true.
+* Similarly for `now X does not arr Y`, except that the state is changed to false.

+Combining the first two properties above, an assertion sentence `X arrs Y.` is required to throw a compilation error if `X` is not a `K`, or if `Y` is not an `L`.
+For example, if the relation is defined over vehicles and doors, then the compiler must only allow `X arrs Y.` if `X` is a vehicle and `Y` is a door.

+It is *not* a requirement that assertion sentences `X arrs Y.` must be allowed for any pair of `X` and `Y` in the domains `K` and `L`, and similarly for `now`.
+(Indeed, the numerical relation `greater than` over numbers cannot be asserted or be changed with `now`.)

+Consistency seems simple, but it's surprisingly easy to leave edge cases which violate it.
+A minimum goal for this proposal is to ensure that all our spatial relations are consistent.

 ## The holding relation

 ### Infelicities in Inform 10.1